Flavien77169/MedievalDeliverySimulator/README.md

   - Navigation through menus :
     - Click on buttons with mouse or arrows.
     - Ingame :
-      - ESCAPE to access Ingame menu
+      - ESCAPE to enable Ingame menu
-      - TAB to access to a large map
+      - TAB to enable to a large map

   - You can **move** with :
     - Z : go Forward